-Prerequisite: BIO 201 with a grade of "C" or higher IAI: L 1910L BIO 910 spring
+Prerequisite: BIO 201 with a grade of "C" or higher

+IAI: L 1910L BIO 910

-Lecture: Three hours of lecture discussion per week.
-Lab: Three hours of lab per week.
+Lecture: 3 hours of lecture discussion per week.
+Lab: 3 hours of

 This course is the second of a two-semester sequence intended for pre-professional students and those majoring in the Biological Sciences.
 This course explores biological function from the organismal to the ecosystem level.
 Topics include mechanisms of micro- and macro-evolution, organismal diversity, the relationship between organismal structure and function, animal behavior, and the ecology of populations, communities, and ecosystems.